dearing/go-github-releaser/README.md

 simple cli tool to cross-compile a go program, optionally sum the files, compress and cut a release with the output

 > [!TIP]
-> only shells out to run `go build`; hasing, zipping and github api are built in
+> only shells out to run `go build`; hashing, zipping and github api are built in

 > [!WARNING]
 > CGO and complex builds not supported.